 The project will be created and a thumbnail for the new project will appear in the All Projects view.

-When you have more than one layer within any section, you may change the target layer at any time by clicking the next to it, and clicking Make target.
-The target layer is where any new sites you create will get saved by default.
+When you have more than one layer within the Point Locations, Polygons, or Geographies sections, you may change the target layer at any time by clicking the next to it, and clicking Make target.
+The target layer is where any new site you create will get saved by default.
+You will also see additional options.

 - Zoom to layer – Zoom to the layer on the map